-All of this makes domestic violence a key concern for health professionals within maternity health services.
+All of this makes domestic violence a key concern for health professionals within the maternity services.

-While pregnancy may be a particularly vulnerable time for women in abusive relationships it also offers professionals a key opportunity to identify victims and support them appropriately, due to the routine nature of antenatal and postnatal care.
+While pregnancy may be a particularly vulnerable time for women in abusive relationships the regular health check-ups during antenatal care offers professionals key opportunities to identify victims and support them appropriately.

 Warning signs for women affected

 Physical abuse is the easiest form of abuse to understand but domestic violence also covers emotional, sexual and financial abuse.
 Women contacting us want to talk about all these experiences.
 It may be a recent incident that hurt them or a whole pattern of behaviour evolving over time that feels increasingly difficult to bear.
 Domestic violence is not a once off event, but rather a pattern which often escalates over time.
 It can sometimes be hard ‘to see the wood for the trees’.
 Having a safe, non-judgemental space to talk enables women to explore concerns and fears they have been harbouring for a while, but felt unable to voice.